FBW-17/todo-session-project/README.md

     * Test the login for two different users
         * Check if for each user its specific todos are shown and not the todos of the other user

-* Bonus Task - Provide adding and deleting
+* Bonus Task - Provide adding and deleting of todos
     * Backend: Provide routes for creating and deleting ToDos
         * Creating route: app.post("/todo", ....)
         * Deleting route: app.delete("/todo", ... )